YichaoXu/CobraPHP-UTCases/README.md

 For original Testability tarpit case there are 84 Patterns have been identified, with a total of 122 patterns instances.

 For our extended version there are 178 patterns and 1204 instances with 602 true positive cases and 602 false positive case.

+GROUND TRUTH DATA:

+MAKE ALL TOOLS REPORT DATA AND GOT RESULTS AS PART OF TP,